-The most popular diamond color is F. This is closely followed by E color and G color.
-E and F colors are in the colorless category while G is in the near colorless category – all diamonds in the colorless and near colorless category would appear bright and white in appearance.
+The most popular diamond colour is F. This is closely followed by E colour and G colour.
+E and F colours are in the colourless category while G is in the near colourless category – all diamonds in the colourless and near colourless category would appear bright and white in appearance.

 Before grams and ounces, diamonds were weighed using carobs, a long green bean with seeds inside.
 The beans were nearly identical in size, making them ideal for Mediterranean traders to use when weighing gemstones.
 One seed equalled one carob, which is likely where the term carat originates.

 Carat is often confused with the size of a diamond even though it’s a unit that actually measures weight.
 Today, one carat is equal to 0.2 grams.

 Larger diamonds are more rare, and more heavy, which increases their price.
 Though price increases aren’t steady, they exponentially increase with carat weight.
 For example, a 1ct diamond would be valued higher than two 0.50ct diamonds of the same quality.
 In general, a diamond of double the weight can cost three to four times more.

 Just because a diamond is bigger, doesn’t mean it’s better.
 The right diamond isn’t just based on one factor but a combination of all 4 Cs (, cut, clarity, colour and carat weight).
 When choosing a diamond, focus on the quality that’s most important to you, then work to balance the remaining three for the perfect diamond engagement ring.